spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/upgrading.md

 ## From v1 to v2

 No changes to the public API were made.
-Support for PHP 7 was dropped.
+Support for PHP 7 and Laravel 8 was dropped.

 You should be able to upgrade without making any changes.